freva-org/metadata-crawler/docs/source/chapter2-config/sec4-special.rst

 - The **lookup** rule is designed for high repetition: even if filenames are unique, the ``(table_id, variable_id)`` pairs repeat, so cached results eliminate costly I/O.
+- Use **lookup** instead of **call** or conditional.
 - Keep **conditional** and **call** expressions simple; they run per file.
+- Avoid using complex *jinja2* templates.
+Although the templates are pre-compiled and cache.
+Evaluating them on a per file basis is costly.
+- Changing the **batch-size** can influence the overall performance of the process.

 .. warning::